+Ancient Greek artists were very different from artists in other ancient cultures.
+In ancient Rome, if someone had a big nose, the artist would give him a big nose in the painting or sculpture.
+The Greeks would never do that.
 When the Greeks created a statue or painting of a real person, Greek artists created a "look" that somewhat resembled the person, but their appearance was improved, sometimes vastly improved.
 The artists gave men rippling muscles.
 They gave women long, flowing hair.
 Eyes and noses were spaced just right.